pomelonode/pomelo-jsclient-websocket/README.md

 The javascript client libary for [Pomelo](https://github.com/NetEase/pomelo) this javascript client based on original websocket not [socket.io](https://github.com/LearnBoost/socket.io-client) so it supports binary transfer
 we use a new [protocol](https://github.com/NetEase/pomelo/wiki/Pomelo-%E5%8D%8F%E8%AE%AE) to communicate between server and client , and this client supports it
+for server you should use pomelo version 0.3 to support the new protocol and commnuicate with this client

 ##Usage